-Off-street Parking
+Off-Street Parking

 The parking provided would be consistent with the requirements outlined in the PUD (see Appendix A).
 The development would provide 1.5 spaces for studio and onebedroom units, 2.0 parking spaces for two-bedroom units, 2.5 spaces for threebedroom units, and 3.0 spaces for four-bedroom units.
-In addition, a minimum of 20 percent of the total residential parking spaces would be provided for on site guest parking in addition to the on site residential parking requirement.
+A minimum of 20 percent of the total residential parking spaces would be provided for guest parking.
 Thus, the project meets the code requirements for the required number of parking spaces; and therefore, new parking demand would be accommodated on site.